opencypher/morpheus/README.md

 ## How to contribute

-We'd love to find out about any issues you encounter.
-We welcome code contributions -- please open an [issue](https://github.com/opencypher/cypher-for-apache-spark/issues) first to ensure there is no duplication of effort. <!-- TODO: Determine CLA and process -->
+We would love to find out about any [issues](https://github.com/opencypher/cypher-for-apache-spark/issues) you encounter and are happy to accept contributions following a Contributors License Agreement (CLA) signature as per the process outlined in our [contribution guidelines](CONTRIBUTING.adoc).

 ## License

-The project is licensed under the Apache Software License, Version 2.0
+The project is licensed under the Apache Software License, Version 2.0, with an extended attribution notice as described in [the license header](license-header.txt).

 ## Copyright